 While it seems like there aren't any downsides to this faucet, any time you opt for a smart appliance, you risk it being too high-tech for your needs and are susceptible to motion sensitivity or app malfunction.

-Best Pull-Down: Moen Adler Single-Handle Pull-Down Sprayer Kitchen Faucet
+Moen Adler Single-Handle Pull-Down Sprayer Kitchen Faucet

 Pull-down sprayer offers boosted water pressure

-No sensor for touchless operation
+Lacks touchless operation

 The Moen Adler is a pull-down faucet that features a single-handle design, which allows for one-handed adjustment of water temperature.
-The included deck plate is optional and can be used with one or three-hole sink installations.
+The included deck plate is optional and can be used with one-hole or three-hole sink installations.

 Moen equipped this kitchen faucet with Power Clean technology, which gives the faucet 50 percent more water pressure.
 A button on the sprayer switches the water from the typical, aerated flow to Power Clean mode—ideally for spraying off dirty dishes or deep-cleaning the sink.
-The spout measures 14.6 inches high and has a 7.5-inch reach, plus the braided hose gives the sprayer additional reach.
+The spout measures 14.6 inches high and has a 7.5-inch reach, and the braided hose gives the sprayer some additional reach.
 When you’re done using the pull-down faucet, release it, and the hose automatically retracts.

-Best Touchless: BioBidet Flow Pull-Down Sprayer Faucet With Motion Sensor
+BioBidet Flow Pull-Down Sprayer Faucet With Motion Sensor

 Water automatically turns off after three minutes